lucasjirwin/A.I-Interactive-Story-teller-/README.md

 # A.I-Interactive-Storyteller-

-Developed an A.I Interactive Storyteller using prompt-templates in the Langchain library.
+Developed an A.I interactive storyteller which produced LLM and Diffusion model outputs with multiple options for how to continue a story.
+Built the backend using prompt templates and chains in the LangChain library and OpenAI’s API and assisted with developing the frontened in Streamlit.